21stcenturyna/21stcenturyna.github.io/index.md

 ## Travel support

-We will have bursaries to support the travel and accommodation costs for PhD students, kindly supported by the London Mathematical Society.
+We will have bursaries to support the travel and accommodation costs for PhD students, kindly supported by our sponsors.
 We will advertise these in due course.

 ## Contact